rfthgitworld/ExpenseTracker/README.md

 * **Expense Tracking:** Users can record expenses with details like title, amount, date, and notes.
 * **Category Management:** Expenses are linked to user-specific categories for easy filtering and organization.
 * **Dashboard View:** A centralized dashboard provides quick access to recent expenses and the total amount spent.
+* **Responsive Design:** The application is styled with Bootstrap to ensure a user-friendly experience across devices.
+* **Monthly Summary:** Users can view a summary of their expenses for the current month.
 * **SQLite Database:** Uses SQLite as the default database for development and testing.

 ***